 UPDATE: We were pleased with the response from the community, and have interviewed the applicants.
 Currently, nine candidates are proceeding through the background check phase.
-Orientation and training begin in mid-July, and at that time we will introduce these citizen volunteers to the Delaware County community.
+Orientation and training begin in August, and in mid-September we will introduce these citizen volunteers to the Delaware County community.

 “The community are the police … and the police are the community.” -Sir Robert Peel

 What does that mean?
 Law enforcement professionals take an oath and are sworn to protect our community, but it is our community who collectively sets the expectations, governs our actions, and ultimately holds us accountable.